Ralph Lazar is a South African artist based in London.

 I like ants.

-I like the idea that there are so many of them - entire hidden colonies beneath our feet.
-There are an estimated 20 quadrillion (20,000,000,000,000,000) ants on earth, a staggering number that translates to about 2.5 million ants for every human.
+There are an estimated 20,000,000,000,000,000 ants on earth, a staggering number that translates to about 2.5 million ants for every human.
 A comforting thought, in its own strange way.

 As kids in Johannesburg in the ‘70s, my siblings and I would spray down the back patio with a hose.
 For a few brief minutes it would look clean and bare.
 Then the ants would emerge - Brown Pavement Ants (Tetramorium caespitum).
 Within fifteen minutes the ground would be alive, moving in a thousand tiny directions.
 It felt like watching the earth breathe.